-WASHINGTON, D.C. — With vetting underway for President Trump’s potential nominee for the Fed Reserve Board, Judy Shelton, consumer watchdog group Allied Progress called the choice ‘Stephen Moore 2.0’ in light of her long-time working relationship with Moore and her similarly fringe views on monetary policy like returning to the gold standard.
+WASHINGTON, D.C.
+(July 3rd, 2019) — In reaction to the news President Trump has tapped Judy Shelton as his latest pick for the Fed Reserve Board, consumer watchdog group Allied Progress called the choice ‘Stephen Moore 2.0’ in light of her long-time working relationship with Moore and her similarly fringe views on monetary policy like returning to the gold standard.

 “Judy Shelton may not be as ostentatious or offensive as Trump’s failed Fed picks Stephen Moore and Herman Cain, but her relevant policy views are just as irresponsible and extreme,”said Jeremy Funk, spokesman for consumer watchdog group Allied Progress.
 “There aren’t many respected economists from either side of the political spectrum who think returning to the gold standard is rational, yet somehow President Trump found a third person who loves the idea that he wants overseeing the nation’s monetary policy for the next 14 years.
 After bowing out from Fed consideration over his offensive views on race and women, Stephen Moore’s group is pushing harder than anyone for his old friend to take his place, and that should give the Senate pause.”